Hedda Gabler: Alternative productions, tribute, and parody

 The original play Heddatron by Elizabeth Meriwether (b.
 1981) melds Hedda Gabler with a modern family's search for love despite the invasion of technology into everyday life.

 In the 2013 novel Bridget Jones: Mad About The Boy by Helen Fielding, Bridget tries and fails to write a modernized version of Hedda Gabler, which she mistakenly calls "Hedda Gabbler" and believes to have been written by Anton Chekhov.
 Bridget intends to call her version "The Leaves In His Hair" and set it in Queen's Park, London.
 Bridget claims to have studied the original play as an undergraduate at Bangor University.

+The play is referenced in a short scene in the musical comedy A Gentleman's Guide to Love and Murder, where protagonist Monty Navarro tricks Lady Salome D'Ysquith Pumphrey, a terrible actress ahead of him in royal lineage, into shooting herself with real bullets at the end of Hedda Gabler to ascend to earldom.

+Tanika Gupta's 2025 adaptation of the play, entitled Hedda, updates the action to 1948, and is set in London.
+Gupta's version premiered at the Orange Tree Theatre (located in Richmond, London) in 2025.
+In this version, the titular character is a mixed-race woman who is concealing her Indian heritage, as well as her birth name- Hema.

 In the 2025 film Babygirl, the husband of the protagonist is staging a production of Hedda Gabler, and his comment to his wife that the play is "not about desire, it's about suicide" suggests that he has also misunderstood his wife's secret desires.

 In the 2025 film Hedda, the character Eilert Lövborg was gender-switched to Eileen Lovborg, and the story was set in England in the mid-1950s.

+In 2002, an adaptation by Robert Prior with an all male cast- titled Speed Hedda, and set in 1962- premiered at LaMama in New York.